January 23, 2022

 Verse 14.
 Note that the Holy Spirit descends on Jesus (Verse 3:22), then fills Jesus (Verse 4:1), then fills Jesus with power (Verse 4:14).

-The baptism of Jesus took place in the Jordan River which in the south of Israel.
+The baptism of Jesus took place in the Jordan River in the south of Israel.
 Jesus returns to his home province of Galilee in the north.
 Jesus' words and deeds cause people to take favourable notice of him, and gossip begins to spread.

 Verse 16.
 The true test of one's public reputation is what those who knew you before think about you now.
 Jesus returns to his hometown of Nazareth, "where he had been brought up."